|

 SolarBee (general):

-Short online videos (introductory advertising)
+Short online videos

-The Potential of Solar-Powered Water Circulators to Help Solve Serious
+of Solar-Powered Water Circulators to

-Water and Energy Problems in the U.S. (2006)
+and Energy Problems in the U.S.

-SolarBee (Eurasian water milfoil):
+(Eurasian water milfoil):

 Case

-Study for Customer Location NY66 ( in
+Study for Customer Location NY66 (

 Lloyd, NY)

-SolarBee Experience in Controlling Submerged Macrophytes (updated October 2006)
+Experience in Controlling Submerged Macrophytes (updated

-SolarBee at Lake Cochituate
+at Lake Cochituate:

-PowerPoint slides for March 23rd, 2006 talk (4MB .pdf file)
+23rd, 2006 talk (4MB .pdf file)

 Links (Invasive Species):

-W2O slideshow, "Weeds Watch Out!; Stop Invasive Aquatic Plants" (northern NY State, 2005)
+slideshow, "Weeds Watch Out!; Stop Invasive Aquatic Plants"

 One